Gerald D. Wisneski, Chairman

-Elected to the Board of Trustees on March 25, 1997, he is owner/vice president of Stillman Volvo, West Chester, Pennsylvania.
-His wife’s name is Judy, and they have three children.
+Gerald was elected as the chairman of trustees at the May 26, 2009 meeting.
+Elected to the Board of Trustees on March 25, 1997, he is one of the owners of Stillman Volvo, West Chester, Pennsylvania.
+His wife’s name is Judy, and they have three children and two grandchildren.
 He attends the Church of the Good Samaritan; over the years he has served as an elder, Sunday school teacher, and Bible study leader.

 James ("Jim") W. Bowdre